Prag8855/aab/content/guides/blue-card.md

 Your Blue Card is a plastic card.
 The expiration date is written on it.
 It's usually **valid for 4 years**.[^17] If you have a limited work contract, your Blue Card is valid for a shorter time.
 For example, if you have a 2 year work contract, your Blue Card is valid for 2 years + 3 months.[^3]

-You also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)* that describes the conditions of your work visa.
+You also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)*.
+It describes the conditions of your work visa.
 For example, it can say that you can freelance, or that you can only work for your current employer.

 Check if the information on your Blue Card is correct.
 The *Ausländerbehörde* sometimes makes mistakes.